As U.S. troops leave Afghanistan, lawmakers fear dark future for women | Law-Order

 As U.S. troops leave Afghanistan, lawmakers fear dark future for women

-Women have been underrepresented during peace talks, despite promises that they would have a place at the table.
-'MORAL OFFENSES'

-Senator Jeanne Shaheen, a senior Democrat on the Foreign Relations Committee and its only woman member, said Khalilzad, who also served under former Republican President Donald Trump, had not made including women enough of a priority.
+Democratic Senator Jeanne Shaheen, the only woman on the committee, said Khalilzad, who also served under former Republican President Donald Trump, had not made including women enough of a priority.
 She said there was too much uncertainty about the plans for Afghanistan after Sept.
 11 to know whether women's rights would be protected.

-"They at least recognize it's an issue, which is a start," Shaheen told Reuters.
-Shaheen, who is also on the Senate Armed Services Committee, said women's rights had been discussed at every briefing she had been to.
-"I think it's important for us to continue to do everything we can," she said.
+She said women in Afghanistan remain targets of violence, something that must be stopped.

+"I'm disappointed to say that my concerns will have not been sufficiently addressed," Shaheen said.
+She referred to seven women who had been killed by the Taliban for advocating for human rights.

-In his opening statement, Khalilzad insisted that Washington was pressing for women and minorities to be included in future peace talks.
-Under the Taliban, women were barred from education or work, required to fully cover their bodies and faces and could not leave home without a male relative.
-"Moral offences" were punished by flogging and stoning.
+"I will not support any efforts that will allow them to continue to commit these horrific acts without any accountability," Shaheen said.
+Khalilzad insisted that Washington was pressing for women and minorities to be included in future peace talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)